-Finally, Prediction 5 also seems to find support in the data: respondents who are 'often' or 'always' angry with the economy (34% of the total) are more likely to support MMP.
-This result holds in particular for strong supporters of National: within this group, respondents who were angry with the economy most of the time were seven percentage points more likely to support MMP.
-This result has strong implications for referenda in general.
+Finally, Hypothesis 5 also seems to find support in the data: respondents who are 'sometimes' (44\% of the total), 'often' or 'always' (34\%) angry with the economy are more likely to support MMP.
+This result holds even when controlling for vote choices and party preferences.
+This has strong implications for referenda in general.
 The context in New Zealand in the late 80s was of great disengagement with politics and politicians.
 This was a result of a sudden and strong bulk of free market and liberalization measures that were started out by a Labour government breaking its campaign promises and continued by the National government (Roper and Leitch, 1995).
 Therefore, it is most likely that 'angry' respondents did not support MMP because of its intrinsic characteristics or because of its potential for specific, long-term policy outcomes.
 On the contrary, they may have supported MMP because it entailed change, and, furthermore, it was a vote against the "out of touch" (Vowles, 2008) elites of both National and Labour.
-This has remarkable similarities with recent elections like the Brexit referendum (2016) or the US and Philippines presidential elections of 2016, where it is believed that many voters cast uninformed votes and based their choices on anti-establishment sentiments and a sense of economic disenfranchisement (Hobolt, 2016; Leonard, 2017).
+This has remarkable similarities with recent elections like the Brexit referendum (2016) or the US and Philippines presidential elections of 2016, where it is believed that many voters cast uninformed votes and based their choices on anti-establishment sentiments and a sense of economic disenfranchisement (Hobolt, 2016; Leonard, 2017).32